How CBD Works

 Alternatively, CB2 receptors are involved in various functions related to your immune system, including apoptosis and immune suppression.
 That’s what THC stimulates; now let’s take a look at CBD by means of comparison.

 CBD instead activates a variety of other receptors, including adenosine, serotonin and vanilloid.
-Take the TRPV-1 receptor, for example: once activated, it can affect your body temperature, inflammation and perception of pain.
+Take the TRPV-1 receptor, for example: once activated, it can affect your body temperature and perception of pain.

-To use another example, activating the adenosine receptors provides anti-inflammatory and anti-anxiety effects.
-The same receptors also affect the body’s release of dopamine and glutamate, the former of which plays a part in your levels of motivation, reward mechanisms and motor control.
+To use another example, activating the adenosine receptors affects the body’s release of dopamine and glutamate, the former of which plays a part in your levels of motivation, reward mechanisms and motor control.
 The latter has a major impact on learning, cognition, memory and excitatory signals.

 The amount of CBD used can impact the receptors it’s able to activate.
-For instance, high concentrations can activate the 5-HT14 serotonin receptor responsible for producing anti-depressant effects as well as influencing appetite, nausea, anxiety to sleep, pain perception and addiction mechanisms.
+For instance, high concentrations can activate the 5-HT14 serotonin receptor which can influence appetite, mood, nausea, and addiction mechanisms.

 Finally, it can also block CPR55 signalling, a factor linked to your blood pressure and the modulation of your bone density.